-- He has two roles in common with Duncan Regehr: Both have also played the titular Zorro: Langella on The Mark of Zorro in 1974, while Regehr played him in a 1990 TV series.
+- He has two roles in common with Duncan Regehr: Both have also played the titular Zorro: Langella on The Mark of Zorro in 1974, while Regehr played him in the 1990s TV series.
 He and Langella also played Count Dracula: Langella in Dracula (1979), and Regehr in The Monster Squad.
 Both actors also played Bajoran politicians in Star Trek: Deep Space Nine.

 - Shakespearean Actors: A multi-time Tony winner, he has appeared in A Midsummer Night's Dream, The Tempest, and King Lear.
 He also played William Shakespeare himself in A Cry Of Players.

 - So My Kids Can Watch: He appeared in both Masters of the Universe and Star Trek: Deep Space Nine because his children were fans of those works.